tovax/EvvGC-PLUS/README.md

 **FEATURES of EvvGC-PLUS:**
 * EvvGC-PLUS firmware is based on [ChibiOS/RT](http://chibios.org "ChibiOS Homepage") real time operating system (**RTOS**) for easy multitasking.
-* ChibiOS/RT hardware abstraction layer (**HAL**) is used for efficient, usually DMA based control of the STM32 peripherals.
+* ChibiOS/RT hardware abstraction layer (**HAL**) is used for efficient, mostly DMA based control of the STM32 peripherals.
 * **Fixed point math** libraries ([libfixmath](https://code.google.com/p/libfixmath/ "libfixmath Homepage") and [libfixmatrix](https://github.com/PetteriAimonen/libfixmatrix/ "libfixmatrix Homepage")) are used to increase calculation speed when two IMUs are used.
 * Quaternion based attitude estimation loop runs at **667** Hz.
 * Motor driving efficiency is increased by ~14% using third harmonic injection technique.